huanfengc/wza-nlo-ew/README.md

 ## About

+For more theoretical and technical details of the program, we refer the users to the publication:

+H. Cheng and D. Wackeroth, *NLO electroweak and QCD corrections to the production of a photon with three charged lepton plus missing energy at the LHC*, [arXiv:2112.12052](https://arxiv.org/abs/2112.12052).

 ## Prerequisites

+To run the program successfully, the following compiler and libraries have to be pre-intalled.

 * ```gfortran``` : a GNU Fortran compiler.
 * ```LHAPDF6``` : a C++ library interfacing with the parton distribution functions (PDFs). ([Installation instructions](https://lhapdf.hepforge.org/))